Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

 \subsubsection{Proof of the necessary part of Theorem \ref{thEgr}}

-Being $\E_{m^1}$ a closed submanifold of codimension 1, in the neighborhood of any point $m^2\in \E_{m^1}$, we can always present $\E$ in the form $\E=\{F=0\}$, with $F:= p_{ijk}-G$, with $G$ not depending on $p_{ijk}$, for some $(i,j,k)$ which we shall assume equal to $(1,1,1)$, since the other cases are formally analog.
+Being $\E_{m^1}$ a closed submanifold of codimension~1, in the neighborhood of any point $m^2\in \E_{m^1}$, we can always present $\E$ in the form $\E=\{F=0\}$, with $F:= p_{ijk}-G$, with $G$ not depending on~$p_{ijk}$, for some $(i,j,k)$ which we shall assume equal to~$(1,1,1)$, since the other cases are formally analog.
 Then the symbol of $F$ at $m^1$ is

-The right--hand side of \eqref{eqSymb1} is a $3\Rd$ order homogeneous polynomial with unit leading coefficient: hence, there exist unique $\beta,A,B$ such that $\Smbl_{m^1}F=(\xi_1+\beta\xi_2)(\xi_1^2+A\xi_1\xi_2+B\xi_2^2)$.
-Following the general procedure (see also formula \eqref{eq.char.cone.2} and Definition \ref{defCentrale}), to construct the characteristic cone $\M^\E$, one easily sees that $\M^\E$ contains the following 3--parametric family of lines:
+The right-hand side of \eqref{eqSymb1} is a $3\Rd$ order homogeneous polynomial with unit leading coef\/f\/icient: hence, there exist unique~$\beta$,~$A$,~$B$ such that $\operatorname{Smbl}_{m^1}F=(\xi_1+\beta\xi_2)(\xi_1^2+A\xi_1\xi_2+B\xi_2^2)$.
+Following the general procedure (see also formula~\eqref{eq.char.cone.2} and Def\/inition~\ref{defCentrale}), to construct the characteristic cone~$\M^\E$, one easily sees that $\M^\E$ contains the following 3-parametric family of lines: